tock/tock/doc/OTA_app/OTA_app_system_document.md

 (0xff) all of the app flash region by using `nonvolatile_storage_driver`.
 2) Result: Although the malicious ota app manipulate the regions unoccupied by the existing apps, it doesn't have to invade the other regions occupied by the existing apps.

+[2022-08-15]
+Added validation check of TBF base header
+1) The header length isn't greater than the entire app
+2) The header length is at least as large as the v2 required header (which is 16 bytes)
+3) Check Base Header Checksum consistency
+4) Check consistency between the requested app size and the actual app size in TBF header

 ### State Machine